Enesoruc69/JobApp_redux-toolkit/README.md

-# Job Management App
+# Job App

-**Job Management App** is a React-based application that allows users to add, remove, and filter job listings.
+**Job App** is a React-based application that allows users to add, remove, and filter job listings.
 It integrates state management with Redux Toolkit, and features asynchronous data fetching and notifications.

 ## Features